shubhankar2870/PaperPoint/README.md

 ### Solution in a sentence

-Create an NLP model to classify abstract sentences into the role they play (e.g. objective, methods, results, etc)  to enable researchers to skim through the literature (hence SkimLit 🤓🔥) and dive deeper when necessary.
+Create an NLP model to classify abstract sentences into the role they play (e.g. objective, methods, results, etc)  to enable researchers to skim through the literature (hence PaperPoint 🤓🔥) and dive deeper when necessary.

 > 📖 **Resources:** Before going through the code in this notebook, you might want to get a background of what we're going to be doing.
 To do so, spend an hour (or two) going through the following papers and then return to this notebook:
 1. Where our data is coming from: [*PubMed 200k RCT: a Dataset for Sequential Sentence Classification in Medical Abstracts*](https://arxiv.org/abs/1710.06071)